Efficient functional estimation and the super-oracle phenomenon: A local asymptotic minimax lower bound

-We remark that Theorem~\ref{Thm:LAM} may be extended to broader classes of loss functions, namely those that have closed, convex, symmetric sub-level sets; see \citet[][Theorem~3.11.5]{vanderVaartWellner1996} for details.
-Finally, Theorem~\ref{Thm:Normality} allows us to extend our results on the worst-case risk of our estimators $\widetilde{T}_{m,n}$ to $\ell_q$-losses with $q \in (0,2)$.
-The combination of these results implies that our estimators are asymptotically optimal for these $\ell_q$ losses too; we omit formal statements for brevity.
+We conclude with a few extensions of Theorem~\ref{Thm:LAM}.
+The condition $\tilde{\beta} = \beta$ can be weakened to $\tilde{\beta} > d/2$ (or in fact $\tilde{\beta} > d/4$ when $d \in \{1,2,3\}$), at the expense of slightly stronger conditions on the tuning parameters in the definition of $\hat{T}_{m,n}$.
+Theorem~\ref{Thm:LAM}(i) implies a (non-local) minimax lower bound over the classes $\mathcal{F}_{d,\vartheta}^* \subseteq \mathcal{F}_{d,\vartheta}$ from~\eqref{Eq:Fstar}, and this matches the upper bound in Theorem~\ref{Thm:Main} over $\mathcal{F}_{d,\vartheta}$.
+Theorem~\ref{Thm:LAM}(i) may also be extended to broader classes of loss functions, namely those that have closed, convex, symmetric sub-level sets; see \citet[][Theorem~3.11.5]{vanderVaartWellner1996} for details.
+Finally, Theorem~\ref{Thm:Normality} allows us to extend Theorem~\ref{Thm:Main}, and consequently Theorem~\ref{Thm:LAM}(ii), to $L_q$-losses with $q \in (0,2)$.
+The combination of these results implies that our estimators are asymptotically optimal in a local asymptotic minimax sense for these $L_q$ losses too; we omit formal statements for brevity.